A preview of

 Reviewed by Chris Sladden

 So far people have only used cliches - adrenaline rushes, Man Against Nature, Pushing The Edge, as if these simplistic throwaway buzzwords are the motive force behind everything.
 The stories presented in Dave's book go beyond the buzzwords.
 Don Weeden's wild account of a bandit run of the Niagara Gorge is almost Keystone Coppish until one remembers the magnitude of the rapids they were running!
 I recall seeing film footage of Don being led, handcuffed, to a waiting police car at the end of this run.
 A great read!
 Doug Ammon's white-knuckled story (in typical Ammonesque detail) of a run down the NF at 7000 cfs leaves one sufficiently breathless.
-Arlene Burns' was Tresspaddling on the Tsangpo before many of us even knew of the river.
+Arlene Burns was Tresspaddling on the Tsangpo before many of us even knew of the river.
 And what can be said of the marvellous wit of Whit Deschner?

 By Ken Strickland